Kitchen Meat Thermometer: Guide to Perfect Cooking

 Where to Place the Probe for Accurate Readings

 The golden rule for any meat thermometer is to insert the probe into the thickest part of the meat, avoiding bones, fat, or gristle.
-These elements conduct heat differently and can give you an inaccurate reading.
+These elements conduct heat differently and can give an inaccurate reading.
 For thinner cuts like burger patties or chicken cutlets, insert the probe horizontally from the side to ensure the tip reaches the true center.

 How to Use Your Kitchen Meat Thermometer for Poultry